-Note: The Ginis in this figure correspond to the benchmark case.
+Note: The headcount reductions and effectiveness indicators in this figure correspond to the benchmark case.
+The reduction in headcount is the percent reduction between the net market income and disposable income headcount indices.
 For definitions of effectiveness indicators see the Appendix.
 For definitions of income concepts see Diagram 1 and the Appendix.